BAT is keen to build “a better tomorrow.” Chief Marketing Officer Kingsley Wheaton explains what that entails.

 Appropriately, Wilde talked of altering fashion while the tobacco industry talks usually of change.
 But there is a new word on the block: “transformation,” which seems to describe a more muscular form of change—one that is not just about the market but about the companies supplying the market and the consumers buying from the market.
-British American Tobacco (BAT) is one company involved in transformation and, in April, Tobacco Reporter asked it what form this transformation was taking.
+BAT is one company involved in transformation and, in April, Tobacco Reporter asked it what form this transformation was taking.

 “BAT has a clear purpose—to build ‘A Better Tomorrow’—by reducing the health impact of our business through offering a greater choice of enjoyable and less risky products,*” said Kingsley Wheaton, chief marketing officer, in an emailed reply.
 “We aim to generate an increasingly greater proportion of our revenues from products other than combustibles, and we are targeting £5 billion [$6.97 billion] New Category revenue by 2025.
 We aim to have 50 million consumers of our noncombustible products by 2030, and today, already 13.5 million consumers choose these products …